JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0013-Deep-learning Model Associating Lateral Cervical Radiographic Features With Cormack--lehane Grade 3 Or 4 Glottic View/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 조혜연
+  - H-Y Cho
   - Kyungsu Lee
-  - 양현림
+  - H-L Yang
-  - 정철우
+  - C-W Jung
-  - 박희영
+  - H-P Park
   - Jae Youn Hwang
-  - 공현중
+  - Hyoun-Joong Kong
-  - 이형철
+  - H-C Lee

 # Author notes (optional)
 author_notes: